mechanical-girl/karelia/README.md

 ### changeNick
 ` changeNick(nick = botName)
     `:
-changeNick sents the nick command to Heim servers.
+changeNick sends the nick command to Heim servers.

 If a nick is passed in as an argument, it will change to that and change the botName variable to the value passed as an argument (for resilience